General Information for All Graduate Students

 The history department offers two basic types of seminars for graduate students.
 “Reading” seminars emphasize a thorough review of the secondary sources in a particular period or subject.
 “Research” seminars help students produce an original paper that they can present at a professional meeting, or incorporate into the final MA thesis or PhD dissertation.

 Under the close supervision of a faculty member, graduate students may enroll in HIST 685, a directed readings course.
 Students may use “the 685” to help prepare for their written and oral examinations, or for concentrated studies relevant to their specialized field of inquiry.
 The actual thesis or dissertation research takes place under the designation of HIST 691, research hours, supervised by a faculty member, generally the student’s chair.
 The department requires students to fulfill most of their course obligations in the formal seminars.
-The history department does not allow any student to list more than two HIST 685 courses on his/her degree plan.
+The history department does not allow any student to list more than two HIST 685 courses on his/her degree plan, however, exceptions can be granted for a student to take additional 685s with the endorsement of the student’s advisor and director of graduate studies.
 Non-thesis MA candidates may not include any research hours on their degree plan.
 MA candidates following the Thesis option may not list more than 6 hours of HIST 691 on their degree plan.

 5. Undergraduate Courses for Graduate Credit